jundalisay/spblist/content/en/research/sarkar/yogic-treatments/infertility-male.md

 ## Diet for Impotency and Infertility

-Depending upon the capacity of the liver, all kinds of nutritious foods should be taken.
+Depending on the capacity of the liver, all kinds of nutritious foods should be taken.

 The patient should daily drink a sufficient quantity (four to five seers) of water.
 Fasting should also be observed on Ekádashii, Púrńima and Amávasyá days as prescribed.

 Sufficient butter or ghee should be taken along with rice or rut́i.
 If the liver is healthy, the patient should drink one seer of milk every day.

 With this disease, squash (Lagenaria vulgaris Seringe), green (unripe) pumpkin (Benincasa cerifera Savi) and kalamii shák can be considered excellent food.

 ## Dos and don’ts for Impotency and Infertility